curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-17-handling-mouse-events.markdown

 }
 ```

-For same reason these callbacks never run.
+For some reason these callbacks never run.

 I tried to search for a solution, but I couldn't find anything that doesn't
 involve subclassing the main game view (`SKView`), so I've decided to just do